hpi-dhc/devicely/inst/paper.md

 You can write the timeshifted data back using the _write_ method.
 For all wearables, the written data can be read again using the same reader class.

-Feel free to add a new sensor class to our package.
-As orientation you can use our package structure:
+Feel free to add a new sensor class to the **devicely** package.
+As orientation you can use the package structure:

 ![](devicely_structure.png)

-When you have a working implementation, just send us an email.

 # Mention